Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Experiments

-Following \cite{xu2022multi}, we conduct the experiments with more views ($\geq2$) on MNIST-USPS, BDGP, CCV, Fashion, and Caltech-2V, 3V, 4V, 5V in the complete MVC settings.
+Following \cite{xu2022multi}, we conduct the experiments with more than two views on CCV, Fashion, and Caltech-2V, 3V, 4V, 5V in the complete MVC settings.
 For each dataset, we run the models 10 times and take their average as the final results.
 Meanwhile, ACC, NMI and PUR clustering metrics are used.

 {\bf Training details}.
-The backbone network of our MCMVC++ adopts the network architectures\footnote{\url{https://github.com/SubmissionsIn/MFLVC}} from \cite{xu2022multi}, and the dimensionality of the encoders is set to $E-2000-2000-500-500-D$, where $E$ is the dimension of raw data and $D$ is the dimension of latent space.
+The backbone network of our MCMVC+ adopts the network architectures\footnote{\url{https://github.com/SubmissionsIn/MFLVC}} from \cite{xu2022multi}, and the dimensionality of the encoders is set to $E-2000-2000-500-500-D$, where $E$ is the dimension of raw data and $D$ is the dimension of latent space.
 The Adam optimizer with default parameters is employed to train our model.
-The batch size is set to $256$, while the initial learning rate is set to $3e - 4$ for MNIST-USPS, BDGP, Caltech-2V, 3V, 4V, 5V, and $5e - 4$ for CCV, $1e - 4$ for Fashion.
-The temperature parameter $\tau_1$ is set to $1.0$ for MNIST-USPS and BDGP, The epoches of contrast training process are set to 70, 80, and 70 respectively for Caltech-2V, 3V, and 4V, while other related parameters are set to the default parameters recommended by \cite{xu2022multi}.
-As for the weight parameters $\mu_1$ and $\mu_2$ in Eq.(11), we set $\mu_1 = 0.1, \mu_2 = 0.1$ for MNIST-USPS; $\mu_1 = 0.0001, \mu_2 = 0.03$ for BDGP; $\mu_1 = 0.001, \mu_2 = 0.2$ for CCV; $\mu_1 = 0.1, \mu_2 = 0.4$ for Fashion; $\mu_1 = 0.2, \mu_2 = 0.02$ for Caltech-2V; $\mu_1 = 0.01, \mu_2 = 0.2$ for Caltech-3V; $\mu_1 = 0.1, \mu_2 = 0.4$ for Caltech-4V; $\mu_1 = 0.02, \mu_2 = 0.03$ for Caltech-5V.
+The batch size is set to $256$, while the initial learning rate is set to $5e - 4$ for CCV, $1e - 4$ for Fashion, and $3e - 4$ for Caltech-2V, 3V, 4V, 5V.
+The epoches of contrast training process are set to 70, 80, and 70 respectively for Caltech-2V, 3V, and 4V, while other parameters (like the temperature parameters $\tau_1$, $\tau_2$, etc.) are set to the default parameters recommended by \cite{xu2022multi}.
+As for the weight parameters $\mu_1$ and $\mu_2$ in Eq.(11), we also employ the grid search scheme and set $\mu_1 = 0.001, \mu_2 = 0.2$ for CCV; $\mu_1 = 0.1, \mu_2 = 0.4$ for Fashion; $\mu_1 = 0.2, \mu_2 = 0.02$ for Caltech-2V; $\mu_1 = 0.01, \mu_2 = 0.2$ for Caltech-3V; $\mu_1 = 0.1, \mu_2 = 0.4$ for Caltech-4V; $\mu_1 = 0.02, \mu_2 = 0.03$ for Caltech-5V.